Create rules with Rovo in Jira automation

-Go to Project settings and select Automation.
+Go to Space settings and select Automation.

 Describe the rule you’d like to create, including a trigger and action.
 You can use one of the examples provided or write your own rule.